Ivan-composer/agentiqueAI/backend-plan.md

          data = resp.json()
          assert data.get("status") == "ok"
      ```
    - This ensures you can quickly test your environment.
-You’ll run the server (`uvicorn app.main:app --reload`) in one terminal, then run `pytest test_health.py` in another.
+You'll run the server (`uvicorn app.main:app --reload`) in one terminal, then run `pytest test_health.py` in another.

 ---